 – Recycle what can be recycled by separating correctly the waste that you do create.

 - FLY LESS.
 Like I mentioned above, plane is unfortunately a big contributor when it comes to carbon footprint.
 If you can, prefer other forms of travel.
 Whatever the type of transportation you choose, offset your travel to compensate for those CO2 emissions.
 If you do fly, stay as long as you can at your destination.
 And when you’re on site, remember that walking or moving using the public transit system is not only a great way to reduce your impact, but also a wonderful way to experience a more authentic, true local life.
+If you can’t avoid plane, you can always offset to conterbalance those emissions.

 - GO OFF THE BEATEN PATH.
 When visiting someplace new, I know that it’s easy to be attracted by the most important and famous sightseeing sites.
 However, going off the beaten path and trying to discover unknown or less touristy places and sites will avoid overcrowded situations, especially in places that are protected.